AntonVanAssche/sw/README.md

 # sw - Wallpaper Switching, Supercharged

-**sw** is an overly complicated wallpaper switcher designed for [Hyprland](https://github.com/hyprwm/Hyprland).
+**sw** is an overly complicated wallpaper switcher designed for [Hyprland](https://github.com/hyprwm/Hyprland), but can be used on other Wayland compositors as well.
 Whether you prefer manually curated queues, automated random selections, or systemd powered timers, **sw** keeps your desktop fresh—on your terms.

 ## Installation